Aishat-Akinyemi/aishatakinyemi.com-blog/cl1o93vrf031bapnv726ie6pv.md

 You will use NEAR CLI to interact with the NEAR blockchain.
 To install, run `npm i -g near-cli`

 - **Rust SDK**
 You will have to add this in your cargo.toml file each time when creating a new Rust smart contract project.
-There are various ways of starting a Rust this, and more instructions can be [found here](https://www.near-sdk.io/).
+There are various ways of starting a Rust, and more instructions can be [found here](https://www.near-sdk.io/).

 - **AssemblyScript SDK**
 To use near-as-sdk run `yarn add -D near-sdk-as`